The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Theoretical Derivations and Proofs

+Indeed, this is exactly the expression from Theorem 1 in \cite{hahn2024unifying}; the claim thus follows from that theorem.

-\begin{proof} The case were $F(0) = -\infty$, $F(1) = \infty$ is immediate from Theorem 1 in \cite{hahn2024unifying}.
-The case where $F(0), F(1)$ are finite is an adaptation of Theorem 3 in \cite{hahn2024unifying}, which examines the case where the stimulus space has one boundary (e.g., $(-\infty, \theta_{Max}]$).
+We next consider the case where $F(0), F(1)$ are finite; we obtain this on the basis of Theorem 3 in \cite{hahn2024unifying}.
+That theorem examines the bias in the setting where the stimulus space has \emph{one} boundary (e.g., $(-\infty, \theta_{Max}]$).
 For this case, it proves the decomposition (we consider the special case of $p=2$, as we assume the posterior mean estimator):